 Florence has written the following guides for Greentraveller:

-Greentraveller Guide to Cornwall
+Greentraveller's Guide to Brighton

-Greentraveller Guide to Brighton
+Greentraveller's Guide to Cornwall

-Greentraveller Guide to the Mendip Hills AONB
+Greentraveller's Guide to the Mendip Hills AONB

-Greentraveller Guide to Snowdonia National Park
+Greentraveller's Guide to Snowdonia National Park

-Greentraveller Guide to MId Wales
+Greentraveller's Guide to Mid Wales

-I've been a bit addicted to train travel ever since I spent a university summer holiday inter-railing around Europe.
+"I've been a bit addicted to train travel ever since I spent a university summer holiday inter-railing around Europe.
 If I had to plump for a favourite journey it would probably be the London to Sicily overnight.
 The most bizarre part of the trip awaits you at the very end of mainland Italy in Reggio San Giovanni, on Italy's 'big toe'.
 Without leaving your train, the carriages are dismantled and stowed onto a ferry which makes the short crossing to the other side where the train is reassembled to continue its journey through Sicily.
 The novelty of watching the sea outside the window and feeling the roll of the waves from the comfort of your train carriage never wears off.

-In 2010 my husband and I travelled to China on the Trans-Siberian railway, and returned to Europe via Tibet, Nepal, India, Pakistan and Kazakhstan.
-Most people thought we were mad to even contemplate doing the whole thing overland but for me, travelling by train is about doing things a bit differently - it gives a uniqueness to the travel experience that you just can't get from hopping between one airport lounge and another.
-It’s about travelling with the locals, witnessing changing landscapes, cultures and communities between one destination and another, and creating your own adventure away from the stifling homogeneity of airports.
-It may not always be the quickest way to get from A to B but it’s definitely a lot more fun.
+"In 2010 my husband and I travelled to China on the Trans-Siberian railway, and returned to Europe via Tibet, Nepal, India, Pakistan and Kazakhstan.
+Most people thought we were mad to even contemplate doing the whole thing overland but for me, travelling by train is about doing things a bit differently - it’s about travelling with locals, witnessing changing landscapes, cultures and communities between one destination and another, and creating your own adventure away from the stifling homogeneity of airport lounges.
+It may not always be the quickest way to get from A to B, but it’s definitely a lot more fun."